ganesh92git/Language-Recognition/README.md

 # Language Recognition
 This project aims to recognize handwritten scripts and to which language they belong.
-Currently three languages are supported i.e English(International), Hindi(National), Odia(Regional) and character set of script is limited to digits only.
+Currently three languages are supported i.e English(International), Hindi(National), Odia(Regional) and character set of script is limited to digits only. <br>
 This project was developed for an Machine Learning intership by JH Nirmal Sir(HOD of ETRX, KJSCE) in second year of Engineering.
 To use the program just run the 'lang_recognition.py'
 ```bash